How to create credentials for Google APIs

 4. Enable APIs you want to work with

-If you are trying to access a premium APs like Places API, you should also add a payment method and verify it as an additional step.
+If you are trying to access a premium API, such as the Places API (Google Maps Platform), you should also add a payment method and verify it as an additional step.

 Ufff…long process if you're going through this for the first time.